 Program Dates and Deadlines

-The Fall 2020 Virtual Internship Program runs for 14 weeks, from August 28 - December 3.
-The application deadline to the College of Arts and Science is July 2nd.
-If you are accepted then office will send the materials to the Washington Centre by their deadline on July 15th.
+The Fall 2021 Internship Program runs from August 27 - December 2, 2021.
+The application deadline to the College of Arts and Science is March 7th, 2021.
+If you are accepted our office will send the materials to the Washington Centre by their deadline on April 7th.

 The Washington Center for Internships and Academic Seminars is a non-profit educational institution headquartered in Washington, D.C.
 It provides undergraduates, graduate students and professionals with internship opportunities located mainly in Washington, D.C., and in selected cities abroad.
 The internship program consists of a work experience tailored to the student's interest and academic coursework.